-Here's how it works.
+Here’s how it works.
 When you set up a family limited partnership, you transfer the assets into the partnership in exchange for partnership shares.
-You keep the general partner shares and, over time, you can gift limited partnership shares to your children, removing the value of the gifted partnership interests from your estate.
+You keep the general partner shares and, over time, you can gift limited partnership shares to your children, removing the value of the gifted limited partnership interests from your estate.

 Though you have a fiduciary obligation to the other owners, you control the family partnership as the general partner; you determine how the assets are managed, when income is distributed and how the partnership is run.
 Limited partners (typically your children) are passive – they have no say in how the partnership is managed.
 Profits and losses are allocated among the partners, but no income is distributed unless you, as the general partner, decide to do so.
 Also, the agreement can be written so that shares cannot be sold or transferred without your approval.

 Because there is no market for these shares, their value is often discounted.
 (What would someone pay for minority shares in assets over which they have no control?)
-So you are able to transfer these assets to your children and remove them from your taxable estate at a discounted value - all without losing control.
+You are able to transfer these assets to your children and remove them from your taxable estate at a discounted value – all without losing control.

 A family limited partnership gives you more control than a corporation, in which even minority stockholders (either your children or their creditors) can have substantial voting rights and can force sales, distributions or even liquidations.
 The assets also have some protection from future lawsuits and your children’s creditors; if a creditor is awarded a limited partnership interest, the creditor has no more rights than the previous limited partner.

-Benefits of a Family Limited Partnership
+Benefits Of A Family Limited Partnership

 - Assets of substantial value, and any future appreciation on these assets, are removed from your estate, reducing the size of your estate and saving estate taxes.